NauticusOfficial/help-center/docs/1_getting-started.md

 ***Next up is a series of KYC/AML required questions.
 Please fill them out as accurately as you can.***

-5. In the next screen please provide a reason for opening the account.
+5. Next  please provide a reason for opening the account.

 ![KYC05](https://nauticus.exchange/help/images/Exchange/KYC05.png)

-6. In the next screen please indicate the source of your funding.
+6. Then you are asked to please indicate the source of your funding.

 ![KYC06](https://nauticus.exchange/help/images/Exchange/KYC06.png)

-7. The next screen will ask you for your employment status.
+7. Next you will be asked about your employment status.

 ![KYC07](https://nauticus.exchange/help/images/Exchange/KYC07.png)